- Distinctive look

 The 2013 Dodge Avenger stands out as refreshingly different, design-wise, yet in most other respects it falls woefully short in a class of high-achievers.
-It's gotten closer to a car worth considering in the crowded mid-size market and farther from just a rental-car mainstay—we'll give it that—but essentially, as we say with the closely related Chrysler 200, it's a case of too little, too late.
+It's grown further from rental-only territory and closer to becoming a worthy competitor for the cars in the segment, certainly, but essentially, as we say with the closely related Chrysler 200, it's a case of too little, too late.

 Within the past several years, Chrysler has given it a new V-6, a retuned suspension, and a mostly new interior.
 It's undoubtedly better than it was before, but models introduced in recent years like the new Ford Fusion and Nissan Altima, along with the Hyundai Sonata and Kia Optima introduced a couple of years ago, have kept the competition tough.